Harachili/Harachili.github.io/content/CTFs_writeup/RSA/rsa3.md

+---
+title: "Time Capsule"
+tags: "CryptoCTF 2019"
+---

+I clearly didn't solve this challenge during the CTF, since this happened when I had no idea what a CTF was, but I did a writeup of it for the sole purpose of how instructive I found it.

-We are given a source code:
+So, we are given a source code:
 ```python
 #!/usr/bin/env python